okta/okta-jwt-verifier-golang/README.md

 This library helps you verify tokens that have been issued by Okta.
 To learn more about verification cases and Okta's tokens please read [Working With OAuth 2.0 Tokens](https://developer.okta.com/authentication-guide/tokens/)

+## :warning: :construction: Beta Preview :construction: :warning:

+This library is under development and is currently in 0.x version series.
+Breaking changes may be introduced at minor versions in the 0.x range.
+Please lock your dependency to a specific version until this library reaches 1.x.

+Need help?
+[Okta Developer Forum].

 ## Installation
 ```sh